Design and Technology

 The Design Technology department at Epsom College aims to inspire and empower students to become active participants in designing their own future by giving them the opportunity to learn through both theoretical understanding and experience.

 Design Technology suits students who are genuinely curious and interested in the designed world around them and who wish progress to Architecture, Engineering or Design degrees.
 To discover more about what Design Technology offers, view a short film here or download this PDF.

-Follow the links below to learn more about Design Technology at Epsom College.
+To learn more about Design Technology at Epsom College follow the links below.

 Year 7/Third Form and Year 9/Middle Fourth

 With every pupil having the opportunity to study Design Technology in the Third Form and M4, the years are designed to give pupils an insight and practical understanding of a range of materials and processes through small project work.

 In the 3rd form, each student should complete a small torch, bug box and pewter casting with blister packaging and a bridge, which we will test to destruction during the DT based STEM period.